redis/redis-doc/topics/acl.md

 ## Allowing the first-arg of an otherwise blocked command

 Often the ability to exclude or include a command or a subcommand as a whole is not enough.
-Many deployments may not be happy to provide the ability to execute `SELECT` to any DB, but may still want them to be able to run `SELECT 0`.
+Many deployments may not be happy providing the ability to execute a `SELECT` for any DB, but may still want to be able to run `SELECT 0`.

 In such case I could alter the ACL of a user in the following way: